drgfragkos/gLuhn.py/README.md

 Dependencies:
-You need to have numpy installed.
+You need to have 'numpy' installed.
 In case you need to check your Python version: $ python --version Check if you have numpy: $ apt-cache policy python-numpy Install numpy: $ apt-get install python-numpy